 - Bring together academia, small companies, large companies, non-profits, etc.

-- Make it easy for new and prospective members to get involved
+- Make it easy to get involved

 - Be as open with our IP as possible while sustaining the community